timothoms/covid19Outaouais/README.md

 4. Not all the data available on the CISSS Outaouais site are included in the dataset.

+5. Over time, CISSS Outaouais has made various changes to what it reports and how it labels indicators.
+While I fix some inconsistencies in labels, I do not reconcile closely related indicators.
+The figures show how reporting has changed.

-5. Finally, at the municipal and RLS levels, CISSS Outaouais does not report numbers of less than 6 precisely, likely for good privacy reasons.
+6. Finally, at the municipal and RLS levels, CISSS Outaouais does not report numbers of less than 6 precisely, likely for good privacy reasons.
 When “5 or less” are reported, I record this as 5 cases.
     Consumers of the trend data must be aware that counts of 5 do not